A Teacher Resignation Letter is a written document that notifies a school administration of your intent to resign from your position.

 To formally resign, you must write a resignation letter.
 This letter must be both thorough and straightforward so that there is no room for misinterpretation.

-The letter must be delivered to your supervisor so that it may be filed with the school board.
-Your supervisor can also help you to clarify if you need to make additional copies for other superiors.
+The letter must be delivered to your supervisor so that it can be filed with the school board.
+Your supervisor can also help you clarify if you need to make additional copies for other supervisors.
 Once this letter is turned in, your resignation is official.

 Pre-resigning Considerations